TwitchCon streamer profile: Ruby Rails chooses livestreaming over programming

-I ran into her in the summer at the Electronic Entertainment Expo and interviewed her at TwitchCon, the massive streamer event that finishes up today at the San Jose Convention Centers in San Jose, California.
+I ran into her in the summer at the Electronic Entertainment Expo and interviewed her at TwitchCon, the massive streamer event that finishes up today at the San Jose Convention Center in San Jose, California.
 Rails doesn’t have a ton of followers like Ninja, the esports star who is stellar at Fortnite with 11.9 million followers.
 She has 1,625 followers on Twitch, 13,800 followers on Twitter, and 154,000 followers on Instagram (where she’s got some racy pictures).
 She also makes decent money through her Patreon account, where she goes by Stark Suicide.
 She likes to scream during her matches, and that is what makes it fun.
 While she knows how to program in languages like Ruby on Rails, the Los Angeles resident has left that world — and game development — behind.

-I’m enamoured with the idea of the Leisure Economy, or getting paid to play games, and Rails is one of the people in the long tail — not a celebrity by any means — who is making a living as a streamer.
-Rails leans toward the racy side of things as an entertainer, but as a streamer she’s passionate about games and has been streaming eight or nine hours a day, Monday through Friday, for a while.
+I’m enamored with the idea of the Leisure Economy, or getting paid to play games, and Rails is one of the people in the long tail — not a celebrity by any means — who is making a living as a streamer.
+Rails leans toward the racy side of things as an entertainer, but as a streamer, she’s passionate about games and has been streaming eight or nine hours a day, Monday through Friday, for a while.
 She likes Overwatch and Zelda, and she’s looking forward to playing Red Dead Redemption 2 next.

 I talked to her about the streaming life at TwitchCon.
 Here’s an edited transcript of our interview.